jeromecoupe/sassgrids/readme.md

 		@extend %medium-span-1of3; // span one third at medium screen sizes
 		@extend %large-span-5of12; // span five twelfths at large screen sizes }

+### Available silent classes and proportions

+The following silent classes are created for each media queries contexts

+%{$namespace}-span1of3 up to %{$namespace}-span11of12

 # References